d2iq-ps/dcos-migrate/cassandra/README.md

 NODE_DISK_SIZE_GIB
 NODE_TOPOLOGY
 EXTERNAL_SEED_NODES
-OTC_COALESCING_STRATEGY should be one of these [disabled fixed movingaverage timehorizon]
+OTC_COALESCING_STRATEGY - value should be one of these [disabled fixed movingaverage timehorizon] ENDPOINT_SNITCH - if GossipingPropertyFileSnitch not working, use SimpleSnitch

 --------------------------------------------------
 Run the following command to check the status: